StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 ## Overview

 Monitors can be attached to any number of elements in the StackState topology to calculate a health state based on 4T data.
 Each monitor consists of a monitor definition and a monitor function.
-Monitors are created and managed by StackPacks, you can also create custom monitors and monitor functions outside of a StackPack without having to modify any configuration.
+Monitors are created and managed by StackPacks, you can also create custom monitors and monitor functions outside a StackPack without having to change any configuration.

 ## STJ file format